-For our first afternoon on the island, we decided to stick close to our new floating home and explore the shops and restaurants of Marina Grande.
+For our first afternoon on the island, we decide to stick close to our new floating home and explore the shops and restaurants of Marina Grande.

-It was nearly 2pm and we were famished.
-Many of the restaurants had already closed for lunch service, but we managed to find a waterfront restaurant called Fammivento that was still open and packed with a lively local crowd.
+It is nearly 2:00pm by now and we are famished.
+Many of the restaurants have already closed for lunch service, but we manage to find a waterfront restaurant called Fammivento that is still open and packed with a lively local crowd.

-Limoncello – locally produced all over the Amalfi Coast region – was at the top of the shopping list and we selected a brand made right here on the island along with some other sustenance essentials before heading back to the boat for a post-lunch siesta.
+Limoncello – locally produced all over the Amalfi Coast region – is at the top of the shopping list and we select a brand made right here on the island along with some other sustenance essentials before heading back to the boat for a post-lunch siesta.

-Before we knew it, the sun was beginning its descent and we couldn’t resist settling in barefoot on the forward deck with our now-chilled limoncello to enjoy the show.
-It was a stunning sunset and the 360 degree views from the boat made it even more spectacular.
+Before we know it, the sun is beginning its descent and we settle in barefoot on the forward deck with our now-chilled limoncello to enjoy the show.
+It is a stunning sunset and the 360 degree views from the boat make it even more spectacular.